Multi-Scale Diffusion: Enhancing Spatial Layout in High-Resolution Panoramic Image Generation: Experiment

 \subsubsection{Experimental Setup}

-We employ the Stable Diffusion (SD) v2.0 model as the reference model.
+For the reference model, we employ two variants: the Stable Diffusion v2.0 and the Stable Diffusion v1.5.
 Operating within a latent space of $\mathbb{R}^{4\times64\times64}$, this model generates images of $\mathbb{R}^{3\times512\times512}$.
 We aligned the crop window size with the model's default resolution and generated panoramic images of resolution $1024\times4096$ ($128\times512$ in the latent space).
 The panoramic images' height is doubled, and the width is octupled compared to the original dimensions.
-The stride of the window is 32, resulting in 52 segmented windows: 45 high-resolution and 7 low-resolution windows.
+Sec. \ref{Comparsion} presents results using specific parameters: gradient weight of $\omega=10$ and scaled cosine decay factor of $\left(1+\cos{\left(\frac{T-t}{T}\times\pi\right)}\right)/2$.
+Sec. \ref{Ablation} provides a detailed analysis of how these parameters affect image generation.